ashleysalinas/Note-Taker/README.md

  ## Usage
  Use this app to write notes and delete them at your convenience.

+ ## Contributing
+ Thanks to the team at Trilogy Education Services for providing the front end files!
+This project is designed to showcase students' back end skills, which is what I contributed.

  ## License
  Distributed under the MIT Licencse.